realmjoin/realmjoin-docs/docs/appendix.md

 To understand how RealmJoin detects and authenticates the device and the related user we must investigate the Azure AD/Intune device enrollment process first:

 1. After the user successfully authenticates against Azure AD by providing username, password and MFA, the **Azure AD Device Registration Service** generates a key pair for the device certificate.
 2. Generates a **Certificate Signing Request** (CSR) using the key pair.
-Signs CSR data with private key plus includes public key in request.
+Signs CSR data with private key plus public key in request.
 3. Generates a second key pair that will be used to bind SSO tokens physically to the device when authenticating to Azure AD later on.
 This key is typically called **storage/transport key** (Kstk) and is derived from **Storage Root Key** (SRK) of the device **Trusted Platform Module** (TPM).
 The way the binding of the SSO token to the device is achieved by storing into the TPM a corresponding symmetric session key (encrypted to Kstk) issued along with the SSO token upon authentication to Azure AD.
 4. Send a device registration request to **Azure DRS** passing along the ID token, the generated CSR and the public portion of the Kstk along with its attestation data.